HBica05/CryptoKeyGen/README.md

 ## Acknowledgments
 * Font Awesome (https://fontawesome.com/) for providing icons used in the user interface.
-* My Mentor who guided me during the development of this project.
+* My Mentor Spencer Bariball who guided me during the development of this project.
-* OpenAI for providing the guidance and resources to create this project.
+* OpenAI for providing some resources, such as color ideas, code organisation and grammar correction.
 * My friends and family, who gave me ideas of additional features for my project.
 * The tutorial that gave me inspiration for the project (https://youtu.be/iKo9pDKKHnc?si=flbo-eDxdxyOA0un)
 * I also took some inspiration codes from W3schools(https://www.w3schools.com/)
+* I took inspiration of my README file from (https://github.com/SophieTiger/to-do-list.git)